-Availability of these can vary depending on your child's device.
-A list of compatible devices can be found here.
+Availability of these can vary depending on your child's device, further information about device compatibility can be found here.
 Once the Family link app is installed, parents and carers will need to also download the app on their own device and link the accounts.